Chris O'Moore: Arrest

 On April 10, 2016, O'Moore was arrested for demonstrating without a permit in front of the Norwegian Parliament (Storting) together with five other demonstrators.
 O'Moore and the other demonstrators submitted peacefully to the arrest.
 They were released April 11, 2016, charged with holding an unlawful demonstration and for refusing to obey police officer orders.
 O'Moore was convicted by the District Court of Oslo.
 For ideological reasons, O'Moore refused to pay the 11,000 Norwegian kroner (NOK) fine.
 According to O'Moore, the peaceful demonstration was intended to cast light upon the situation of refugees and asylum seekers in Norway and Europe following a law proposal making the criteria for seeking and receiving asylum in Norway much stricter.
 Several weeks later O'Moore spoke at a parliamentary hearing on this proposal.
 According to the newspaper Vårt Land, it had been almost thirty years since the last time a priest had been arrested for a political demonstration in Norway.
 While O'Moore appealed the conviction, citing the right to freedom of speech and the freedom of assembly, as stated in the Universal Declaration of Human Rights, his appeal was rejected.

+Global Sumud Flotilla

+O'Moore participated in the Global Sumud Flotilla for Gaza in 2025 and 2026, where he was arrested by the Israeli police and beaten up.